dormstd/nba_results_cli/README.md

 # nba_results_cli
-This is a really simple program developed to learn a bit of go while doing something interesting It parses the information from https://stats.nba.com to show in the command line the results of the matches for a given date.
+This is a really simple program developed to learn a bit of go while doing something interesting.

+It parses the information from https://stats.nba.com to show in the command line the results of the matches for a given date.
 ## Compilation
 To compile it simply run: